July 2013: Solar Panels are no longer prohibited on Piers!

 This page describes my plans and frustrations starting in 2009 for installing solar in the sunny part of my waterfront home.
 I was the first to apply for a solar pier and also the first to obtain a variance for solar panels in the critical area 100' buffer.
 Hopefully some of this material will be useful to other waterfront owners around the Chesapeake Bay.

-Partly due to my efforts and presentation to the MDE, Solar Panels are now ALLOWED ON PIERS and in the critical buffer area in Maryland as a result of nearly 4 years of trying to get my 8kW solar array working on the shores of Chesapeak Bay waters.
+Partly due to my efforts and presentation to the MDE (Jan 2012), Solar Panels are now ALLOWED ON PIERS and in the critical buffer area in Maryland as a result of nearly 4 years of trying to get my 8kW solar array working on the shores of Chesapeake Bay waters.
 (As an aside, in the process, a few of us DIY guys have formed a group of other like minded solar power experimenters called SolarDIY)

 . . .
 Click to join SolarDIY

 Finally after 4 years and $2000 worth of permits we got the law changed so that the Maryland Department of the Environmnet no longer prohibits solar panels on piers.
 As you can see in the above photo, I finally was able to finish my pier and add solar panels to it.
-This photo is 10 panels out of my ultimate permitted 12 panel pier (I need more weekends to finish the last section).
+This photo is the outer 6 of my 12 panel permitted pier.
 But this 3 kW array is my most un-encumbered array with respect to shading, (though by 5:00 in the afternoon in late September you can see we are in the shade again, but this is far better than 2PM when my other arrays are shaded and so I hope it will produce 20% more than my other 3 kW arrays.
-Notice the emissions from the 500 MW coal plant on the edge of the Chesapeak Bay in the background of which I am no longer contributing!
+Notice the emissions from the 500 MW AH Wagner coal plant on the edge of the Chesapeake Bay in the background of which I am no longer contributing!

 The remainder of this page needs updating to this new reality, but Ill get to that in time.